unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 9. **Formatting Process:** The formatting will take a few minutes.
 Once it's completed, the disk will show as mounted and ready for use.
 It's normal to see a small amount of used space due to file system overhead.

 :::note
-You can add multiple disks, but they won’t be usable until all of them have been cleared and formatted.
+You can add multiple disks, but they won't be usable until all of them have been cleared and formatted.
 :::

   </TabItem>